MEARNSCRAFT FAQs

 Do you use good quality materials?

 Yes.
-All material is 100% cotton Zweigart (and we don't use contract quality).
 Threads (floss) are by Anchor, although we also use some Madeira cottons and metallics in the Millennium sampler.
 The needles are usually gold-plated.

 I see that some of your designs use over 30 different shades of thread!
 How on earth am I going to sort them all out before I start stitching?